SAP-samples/teched2025-AD160/exercises/ex1/README.md

 As you can see the AI agents included the logic we have requested and also two comments explaining where the logic was implemented.

-**1.2.5 Preview the application**
+**1.2.6 Preview the application**

-Open the terminal **cds watch** to start a preview of the service:
+1. Open the terminal **cds watch** to start a preview of the service:
 ```
 cds watch
 ```

-Click on **http://localhost:4004** to open the preview
+2. Click on **http://localhost:4004** to open the preview

-Now select **Fiori Preview** for the incidents.
+3. Now select **Fiori Preview** for the incidents.

 ![Incidents preview](images/preview.jpg)

-Add columns to see the content, therefore select the gearwheel in the middle of the UI and select all Columns afterwards.
+4. Add columns to see the content, therefore select the gearwheel in the middle of the UI and select all Columns afterwards.

 ![Select Columns](images/columns.jpg)

-You will see now all the sample data.
+5. You will see now all the sample data.

 ![Sample data](images/previewsample.jpg)

-Go back to the development environment.
+6. Go back to the development environment.

+### 1.3 Use AI Agents to add UIs to the application

-### 1.3 Create SAP Fiori Elements UIs
+### 1.3.1 Create a SAP Fiori Elemts UI

 Now let's add some SAP Fiori Elements UI on top.
 Therefore we will use our AI agents again.
 This time the SAP Fiori MCP server will be used by the agent.
 Please execute the following prompt: